 - The only way for a landlord to evict you is to file a court case called an eviction.
 The landlord can't change the locks, move your property, shut off utilities, or do anything else to force you out of the apartment without going to eviction court first. - If you get locked out, call your landlord and explain that a lockout is a crime under Minnesota Statute 504B.225.
 If they do not let you back in, call the police.
-If that does not work, call your legal aid office.
+If that does not work, call your legal aid office at 1-(877) 696-6529.